Buffer vs Hootsuite: Who Wins The Social Media Battle?

 In terms of collaborative functionality, both platforms are equivalent.
 The only distinction we can see is that Buffer offers a more clear approach that is better suited for smaller teams.
 Hootsuite is the superior option for larger enterprises.

 The main function of social media marketing tools is to schedule posts across many social media networks.
 Having said that, practically all social media management solutions have a calendar view.
-It basically shows the days and times when posts are planned to be published.
+It shows the days and times when posts are planned to be published.
 It is critical to be able to move posts on the calendar quickly and easily.

 Buffer and Hootsuite both allow you to schedule posts ahead of time that will appear on a content calendar.
 However, there are a few minor changes in how each platform schedules posts and how they appear in the separate content calendars.